-This position provides overall leadership and management of Berkley, including curriculum and program development to create a high quality laboratory school for young children.
-The director is responsible for personnel, fiscal, curriculum, licensing, and programming areas and acts as liaison to the School of Education's Early Childhood Education program.
+This position provides overall leadership and management of Berkley, including curriculum and program development to create a high-quality laboratory school for young children.
+The director is responsible for personnel, fiscal, curriculum, licensing, and programming areas and acts as liaison to School of Education, Social Work, and Psychological Sciences' Early Childhood Education program and the Greater Kansas City Community.
 The overall priority of Berkley's director is to look at the "big picture" with the goal of providing support and guidance to Berkley's staff.